gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

     TypeError: Cannot set property 'itemSize' of null
     </pre>

-    While many apps don't care if they die when the context it lost it seems like a bad idea to write code that will have to be fixed later if the developers ever decide to update their app to handle context lost events.
+    While many apps don't care if they die when the context is lost it seems like a bad idea to write code that will have to be fixed later if the developers ever decide to update their app to handle context lost events.